Foods That Start With S (updated 2023)

 They can even lower your blood pressure and reduce the risks of cancer.

-What most people don’t know is that strawberries contain more vitamin C than orange, making them one of the best sources of antioxidants.
+What most people don’t know is that strawberries contain more vitamin C than oranges, making them one of the best sources of antioxidants.

 This may contribute to the berry’s popularity.